Magicianred/my-blog-sample/Magicianred.LearnByDoing.MyBlog.Web.Tests.Integration/README.md

-# Magicianred.LearnByDoing.MyBlog.WebApi.Tests.Integration
+# Magicianred.LearnByDoing.MyBlog.Web.Tests.Integration
-This is the project with Integration Tests for the WebApi project.
+This is the project with Integration Tests for the Web project.

 ## How to use